thomasmarsh/typescript-reducer/README.md

 - `Store.send()` is implemented recursively.
 It should maintain a FIFO queue array of actions to process so that it doesn't accidentally blow the stack.

 - There are no performance considerations.
 This is purely a pedagogic tool.
+For example, using [Mutative](https://mutative.js.org) or other approach to persistent data structures would boost performance.

 - The `catReducer` is intentionally simple.
 Using more complicated state management, and cancellable effects, it would be better implemented using debouncing of requests and canceling inflight requests when changes are received in a `Loading` state.